a2stuff/a2d/res/notes/testplan.md

  * Find Files DA.
  * Map DA.

-"IP" = Insertion Point, also known as the caret or cursor.

 Repeat for each field:
  * Type a printable character.
-   * Should insert a character at IP, unless invalid in context or length limit reached.
+   * Should insert a character at caret, unless invalid in context or length limit reached.
 Length limits are:
      * File name: 15 characters
      * Shortcut name: 14 characters
    * Mouse cursor should be hidden until moved.
-   * Test with IP at start, in middle, and at end of the string.
+   * Test with caret at start, in middle, and at end of the string.
  * Delete key
-   * Should delete character to left of IP, unless at start of string.
+   * Should delete character to left of caret, unless at start of string.
    * Mouse cursor should be hidden until moved.
-   * Test with IP at start, in middle, and at end of the string.
+   * Test with caret at start, in middle, and at end of the string.
  * Control+F (Forward delete)
-   * Should delete character to right of IP, unless at end of string.
+   * Should delete character to right of caret, unless at end of string.
    * Mouse cursor should be hidden until moved.
-   * Test with IP at start, in middle, and at end of the string.
+   * Test with caret at start, in middle, and at end of the string.
  * Control+X (or Clear key on IIgs)
    * Should clear all text.
    * Mouse cursor should be hidden until moved.
-   * Test with IP at start, in middle, and at end of the string.
+   * Test with caret at start, in middle, and at end of the string.
  * Left Arrow
-   * Should move IP one character to the left, unless at start of string.
+   * Should move caret one character to the left, unless at start of string.
    * Mouse cursor should be hidden until moved.
-   * Test with IP at start, in middle, and at end of the string.
+   * Test with caret at start, in middle, and at end of the string.
  * Right Arrow
-   * Should move IP one character to the right, unless at end of string.
+   * Should move caret one character to the right, unless at end of string.
    * Mouse cursor should be hidden until moved.
-   * Test with IP at start, in middle, and at end of the string.
+   * Test with caret at start, in middle, and at end of the string.
  * Apple+Left Arrow
-   * Should move IP to start of string.
+   * Should move caret to start of string.
    * Mouse cursor should be hidden until moved.
-   * Test with IP at start, in middle, and at end of the string.
+   * Test with caret at start, in middle, and at end of the string.
  * Apple+Right Arrow
-   * Should move IP to end of string.
+   * Should move caret to end of string.
    * Mouse cursor should be hidden until moved.
    * Test at start, in middle, and at end of the string.
  * Click to left of string.
 Verify the mouse cursor is not obscured.
- * Click to left of IP, within the string.
+ * Click to left of caret, within the string.
 Verify the mouse cursor is not obscured.
  * Click to right string.
 Verify the mouse cursor is not obscured.
- * Click to right of IP, within the string.
+ * Click to right of caret, within the string.
 Verify the mouse cursor is not obscured.
- * Place IP within string, click OK.
+ * Place caret within string, click OK.
- * Place IP at start of string, click OK.
+ * Place caret at start of string, click OK.
- * Place IP at end of string, click OK.
+ * Place caret at end of string, click OK.

 Watch out for:
- * Parts of the IP not erased.
+ * Parts of the caret not erased.
  * Text being truncated when OK clicked.
- * IP being placed in the wrong place by a click.
+ * Caret being placed in the wrong place by a click.

 # List Boxes Controls